About this listing

 Our 150 year old characterful stone cottage in beautiful Upper Weardale, County Durham sleeps up to 5 people.
-Located in Westgate village, immediately behind the local co-op store and post-office.
-The local pub micro-brewery also serves meals.
+Located in Westgate village, immediately behind the front street.
+The local pub micro-brewery serves evening meals (booking required).

 Weardale Cottage can sleep up to 5 persons - there is a double bed and two twin bed, plus a fold-out single bed.
 The cottage was originally two "one up one down" miners' houses, now joined together.
 It retains many original features, and has two separate staircases to the bedrooms.
 The lounge has a multi-fuel stove and the dining room features a solid fuel Rayburn cooker.
 A small but well equipped kitchen leads off the dining room; and also on the ground floor is the shower room with handbasin and toilet.
 The double bedroom also has its own ensuite toilet and handbasin.

 Locally there is the village pub, where they brew their own 'Weard Ale' beer and serve evening meals.
-There is the small co-op and post office, within 10 metres of the cottage.
-Further down the valley is the market town of Stanhope, for a greater range of shops and facilities, and the excellent Durham Dales centre, for tourist information, arts and crafts and cafe.
+Further down the valley is the market town of Stanhope, for a range of shops and facilities, and the excellent Durham Dales centre, for tourist information, arts and crafts and cafe.

 Interaction with Guests